 Oddly enough, Beyoncé has received the same fate in this race.
 What’s different about her omission is that the material is often miscategorized, and sent to compete in the R&B field.
 I Am… Sasha Fierce was far more pop-oriented, especially the A-side that featured soft-rock standards, to be nominated for Best Contemporary R&B Album.

 If the grand ballad “Halo” could win Best Female Pop Vocal Performance, why is it a stretch for the album to be nominated for Best Pop Vocal Album and actually win over The Black Eyed Peas, Pink and Kelly Clarkson?

-Going beyond Black female solo artists, Black solo acts in general have rarely been recognized in this category.
-Seal, CeeLo Green and Ray Charles, who won the award in 2005, contribute to a total of nine Black artists having their solo albums considered here.
+Going beyond Black female solo artists, Black solo acts, in general, have rarely been recognized in this category.
+Seal, CeeLo Green and Ray Charles, who won the award in 2005, contribute to nine Black artists having their solo albums considered here.
 Nine.

-What this ethnic diversity drought suggests to consumers and the music industry is that Black performers can create popular music with commercial appeal, but it just can’t be labeled anything but R&B.
+What this ethnic diversity drought suggests to consumers and the music industry is that Black performers can create popular music with commercial appeal.
+Still, it just can’t be labeled anything but R&B.

 So the question becomes, what are pop vocals?
 According to AllMusic, pop is defined as “any music based on memorable melodies, repeated sections (usually, but not always verses and choruses), and a tight, concise structure that keeps the listener’s focus on those elements.”
 The outlet also mentioned that the musical art form is influenced by R&B and adult contemporary.

 Much like Carey’s Daydream album, Brandy’s Never Say Never has strong adult contemporary elements that can be stylized as pop-driven music.
 Yet, the Vocal Bible’s sophomore LP was placed in the Best R&B Album category in 1999.
 What made this work a candidate for the latter category?
 The soulful belting?
 Or her microbraids?